billroy/bitlash-commander/README.md

 	- multiple data sources [a0,d1,random(100)]
 		- best handled with push to the control id
 		- control can ignore the update or note it to trigger refresh

-- button control
-	- BUG: dragging a path button leaves the label and readout in the wrong place
-	- invisible buttons

 - server:
 	- for viewer nodes: fetch remote data for a chart on demand